About Ms. Naderi

 “We’re all living in our constructed worlds.
 It’s all interpreted worlds.
 My interpreted world meets your interpreted world.
 There are these tools of language that connect us in some theoretical way as if we have a real understanding of what’s going on in your world and my world… Poetry becomes a vehicle for this love to be shared between us,”

-“I write because I know the narrative that I hold.
-I’m aware of how often the narrative of Afghan women, a Muslim woman is shoved to the back of the closet,” she says.
-By elevating the voices of Afghan American women, Naderi has proven herself a force of nature.
+“I write because I know the narrative that I hold and how often the narrative of Afghan women, a Muslim woman is shoved to the back of the closet,” she says.
+By elevating the voices of Afghan American women, Naderi has proven herself a force of nature.”

 (2020)